quicwg/base-drafts/draft-ietf-quic-transport.md

 Thus, when seeing a new remote transport address, an endpoint MUST verify that its peer can receive and respond to packets at that new address.
-By providing copies of the frames that it receives, the peer proves that it is receiving packets at the new address and consents to receive data.
+By providing copies of the data that it receives, the peer proves that it is receiving packets at the new address and consents to receive data.

 Prior to validating the new remote address, and endpoint MUST limit the amount